 The myth of Romulus and Remus states that before Rome was founded, when the grandfather of the twins, was overthrown by his brother, the brother ordered that the twins be cast into the Tiber River and to their death.
 They were rescued by a she-wolf who cared for them until a herdsman, found and raised them.
 Thus the she-wolf from the legend of the twins has been regarded as a symbol of Rome from ancient times.

-When Romulus and Remus became adults, they took back their grandfather’s kingdom and establish a city, which became Rome.
-They later quarrelled and Romulus killed his brother Remus, thus beginning the history of Rome with a fratricide.
+When Romulus and Remus became adults, they took back their grandfather’s kingdom and establish a city, which grew into Rome.
+They later quarrelled, and Romulus killed his brother, Remus, thus beginning the history of Rome with a fratricide.

 This sculpture image was used on the poster for the 1960 Summer Olympics in Rome and as the emblem for the games.
 The image has been used by sporting teams and academic institutions.
-This famous image can be found in paintings, sculptures and on signs, emblems, flags and building works.
+This famous image can be found in paintings, sculptures and on signs, emblems, flags and on building sculptures.

 A national myth is a revealing account of an incident about the nation’s past.
 Such myths often serve as an important national symbol and affirm a set of national values.
 A national myth may sometimes take the form of a national epic.

 - Why do nations need a National Myth?

 - Are Greek or Roman National Myths any more credible than many Indigenous Nations myths?

 - Date: 11th/12th century (wolf) and late 15th century (twins) BCE

 - Dimensions: 75 cm × 114 cm (30 in × 45 in)